 Your CMA Exam test day is fast approaching.
-What’s the best way to prepare for the Big Day?
-Here is my take on how you should (and should not) do in the last month, week and day of the exam.
+What’s the best way to prepare for the big day?
+Here is my take – in video form – on what you should (and should not) do in the last month, week, and day of the exam.
 We’ll also list, according to regulations from Prometric, what to bring on test day.
 This post has been updated to include Prometric regulations during the pandemic

-For those with slower internet connection or prefer to read the text version of my suggestions, please find the transcript below.
+For those with slower internet connection or who prefer to read the text version of my suggestions, please read the article below.

-Ideally you should have covered all exam topics by now, and have done at least part of the practice questions.
+Ideally you should have covered all exam topics by now and completed at least some of the practice questions.

 The focus of this last month is to:

 On the one hand, I like the idea of starting your studying before setting a date for the CMA certification test.
 You can see how your progress goes and schedule once you are comfortable taking the exam in the next testing window.

 Having said that, you shouldn’t wait until the last minute because the testing sites host all kinds of different professional exams.
 They do get full as the remaining CMA testing days get fewer and fewer.
 This is especially the case in the last testing window of the year (i.e., September/October), and particularly the last few days in October.